 Try: Half Baked Harvest’s Sake and Ginger Soba Noodle Salmon Stir-Fry

 It’s no secret greens are good for you.
 They also resemble money, and what could be luckier in the New Year?
-Eating your spinach or collard greens will give you vitamins and nutrients, but it could also bring a little extra wealth your way.
+Eating your kale or collard greens will give you lots of vitamins and nutrients, but it could also bring a little extra wealth your way.

 Try: The Butter Half’s Healthy Brown Rice Breakfast Bowl With Eggs and Spinach